raziawong/In-the-Red-Dot/README.md

 The web app is hosted using [Netlify](https://www.netlify.com/).

 Prerequisites:
-- Any edits were added, commited, and pushed to Github repository
+- Any edits done were added, commited, and pushed to Github repository
 - Netlify is connected and authorized to Github account
 - Netlify is connected to GitHub repository via "New site from Git"
 - "GitHub"  has been selected for continuous deployment